ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

 </table>list(Asian_filter.Asian_filter = "Is this an Asian respondent?",
     AGE_BAND.AGE_BAND = "What is your age band?", DEGREE.DEGREE = "Degree (yes/no)",
     SCITRUST_TOTAL.SCITRUST_TOTAL = "Composite score indicating trust or distrust in science overall.
 A negative score indicates greater distrust overall and a positive score indicates greater trust overall.")
-[1] "Is this an Asian respondent?\nWhat is your age band?\nDegree (yes/no)\nComposite score indicating trust or distrust in science overall.
-A negative score indicates greater distrust overall and a positive score indicates greater trust overall."

 ```
 Joining, by = "predictor"